-- The fake movies and TV series shown in the Prehistoric Glamazon Huntress A.D., Dolemite and Funkenstein segments.
-While they parody different genres, they usually all involve awful acting, inexplicable plot developments and terrible special effects that have to be seen to be believed.
+- The fake movies and TV series shown in the Prehistoric Glamazon Huntress A.D., Son of Dolemite and Funkenstein segments.
+While they parody different genres, they usually all involve awful acting, terrible editing, ridiculous action scenes, inexplicable plot developments and terrible special effects that have to be seen to be believed.

 - Funkenstein parodies black remakes of monster movies like Blacula and stars Funkenstein and his maker, Dr. Funkenstein, who encounter black parodies of the Universal Horror monsters, like the Invisible Man and werewolf hookers.

-- Dolemite parodies blaxploitation movies such as, well, Dolemite.
+- Son of Dolemite parodies blaxploitation movies such as, well, Dolemite.

-- Prehistoric Glamazon Huntress A.D. parodies action-fantasy series with female protagonists like Sheena (2000) and Xena: Warrior Princess and is about two Cro-Magnon sisters, a present-day fashion model, and Zamula, a scientist from the future who can't pronounce words properly, who are transported into the past and transformed into "Glamazon Huntresses".
+- Prehistoric Glamazon Huntress A.D. parodies female-led action-fantasy series like Sheena (2000) and Xena: Warrior Princess and is about two Cro-Magnon sisters, a present-day fashion model, and Zamula, a scientist from the future who can't pronounce words properly, who are transported into the past and transformed into "Glamazon Huntresses".